LedgerProject/home/teams/e.md

 # /e/ - Privacy Central app

-/e/ an operating system which respect its user privacy!
+/e/ is an Android operating system which respect its users’ privacy!

-That why we target to embed a Privacy Central app, in order to let users have a good understanding of what happen with the third party applications they are using.
-And, in addition, give them tools to protect they privacy.
+That is why, as part of the LEDGER program, we are developing a “Privacy Central app”.
+This app will let Android users have a good understanding of the privacy concerns that exist around applications they are using.
+And, in addition, it will give them tools to protect their privacy.

-For the Ledger project, we focus mainly on two features:
+For the LEDGER project, we focus mainly on two features:
-1. Tracker blocker: let the user see all analyse and block trackers
+1. Tracker blocker: this feature lets the user see, analyse and block trackers in apps
-2. IP scrambling: let user being able to hide their IP
+1. IP scrambling: this features lets users hide their IP

 ## The Technology

 ### Tracker blocker

-It relies on a local DNS proxy in order to analyse and block DNS requests.
+The tracker blocker relies on a local DNS proxy in order to analyse and block DNS requests.

 ### IP scrambling

-We will use the Tor network in order to hide the user IP
+We will use the Tor network in order to let users hide their IP.

 ## The Repos

-We are using a single repo to host the Android application
+We are using a single repo to host the Android application.